pytorch/xla/docs/pjrt.md

 PJRT_DEVICE=TPU python3 xla/test/test_train_mp_imagenet.py --fake_data --batch_size=256 --num_epochs=1
 ```

-By default, PjRt will use all TPU chips.
+By default, PJRT will use all TPU chips.
 To use only one TPU chip, configure
 `TPU_PROCESS_BOUNDS` and `TPU_VISIBLE_CHIPS`:

 ```